Send for Paul Temple: Story

-After speaking to Horace Daley he speaks to a lady staying at the pub, Miss Amelia Marchment, who researches old English Inn's and tells Paul Temple that the Old General was originally called the Green Finger.
-Dr. Milton and the local Police Sergeant Morrison and a Constable arrive to secure the scene.
+After speaking to Horace Daley he speaks to a lady staying at the pub, Miss Amelia Marchment, who researches old English inns and tells Paul Temple that the Old General was originally called the Green Finger.
+Dr. Milton and the local police Sergeant Morrison and a constable arrive to secure the scene.
 Horace Daley covers the body of Chief Inspector Harvey and whilst alone speaks to Dr, Milton.

-Steve Trent, a female reporter from London arrives at Paul Temples house to conduct an interview with him just as he arrives home with Sergeant Morrison.
+Steve Trent, a female reporter from London arrives at Paul Temple's house to conduct an interview with him just as he arrives home with Sergeant Morrison.
 She tells Paul Temple that her brother was Chief Inspector Harvey.
-Steve Trent is shocked to discover her brothers death and Paul Temple invites her to stay.
+Steve Trent is shocked to learn of her brother's death and Paul Temple invites her to stay.

 Paul Temple takes Steve Trent to the morgue to identify her brother Gerald.
 They discuss the circumstances and Steve Trent reveals her name to be Louise Harvey and is using an alias to protect her identity.
-She reveals that her brother had previously worked for the Police in Cape Town, South Africa with another officer, Sidney Bellman and had been investigating a criminal organisation using the same method, led by a mysterious figure known as the Knave of Diamonds also known as Max Lorraine.
+She reveals that her brother had previously worked for the police in Cape Town, South Africa with another officer, Sidney Bellman and had been investigating a criminal organisation using the same method, led by a mysterious figure known as the Knave of Diamonds also known as Max Lorraine.
 Max Lorraine has a small scar on his right elbow and smokes Russian cigarettes with a girlfriend called Ludmilla.
 Sidney Bellman was murdered and Max Lorraine disappeared.
 Paul Temple agrees to help find the killer of her brother.

-Steve and Paul go horse riding near the Little General and whilst talking notice Horace Daley releasing Pigeons from the pub.
+Steve and Paul go horse riding near the Little General and whilst talking notice Horace Daley releasing pigeons from the pub.

-In Leamington a lorry, driven by a criminal called Skid Tyler, loses control and drives into a jewellers whilst Diana Thornley is speaking to a Police officer.
-Whilst Police are dealing with the accident another criminal, Dixie, pretends to call for an ambulance and steals £5000 worth of jewellery.
+In Leamington a lorry, driven by a criminal called Skid Tyler, loses control and drives into a jewellers whilst Diana Thornley is speaking to a police officer.
+Whilst police are dealing with the accident, another criminal, Dixie, pretends to call for an ambulance and steals £5000 worth of jewellery.